 What you may cover at any stage of the SaaS buyer journey

 User’s goals.
 What do they try to achieve at each stage?
-You highlight what they want (e.g., to keep docs organized and easily shareable).
-This information will give you hints on how to satisfy your user’s needs.
+Highlight what they want (e.g., "to keep docs organized and easily shareable" instead of "to buy a subscription").
+This information will give you hints on how to satisfy your user’s needs and come to success as a business.

 User’s expectations.
-To guess what users may expect from you, keep your finger on what people say about your service on the internet and offline.
+To guess what users may expect from your SaaS business or company, keep your eye on what people say about your service on the internet and offline.
 Your reputation matters.
-But sometimes it has nothing to do with the user's expectations, ‘cause they are guided by their previous experience with similar services.
+But sometimes, it has nothing to do with the user's expectations ‘cause they are guided by their previous experience with similar services.
 So take this into account too.

 User’s actions.
 What do they do at this or that stage?
 Try to capture each step to see what can be optimized, what is missing, where the user takes too many steps because they have no guidance, and so on.